← More articles in Cold Email

 Bounce Rate And List Quality Assessment

 Prevention beats cure when it comes to bounces.
-Use email verification tools before launching campaigns, avoid purchasing lists (they're often outdated), and carry out double opt-in for any inbound leads.
-Your bounce rate directly impacts deliverability, which affects every other metric down the line.
+Use email verification tools before launching campaigns, avoid purchasing lists (they're often outdated and full of invalid addresses), and implement double opt-in for any inbound leads.
+Building high-quality B2B lead lists from the start saves you from deliverability headaches down the line.

 Conversion Rate And Revenue Attribution